Ljzd-PRO/KToolBox/docs/en/commands/guide.md

     By default, you will get a `creator-indices.ktoolbox` file in the creator directory, it contains the information and filepath of posts inside the directory.

+??? tip "Update creator directory"
+    You can rerun the command, files with the same filename will be skipped.

 ## Download a specified number of posts from the creator

 `sync-creator`